barvous/buttonclickme-front/README.md

 # buttonclickme
-The API of the project "buttonclick.me".
+The application of the project "buttonclick.me".